adityav31121999/gLLM/README.md

 ## Mechanism
 - This mechanism is a modification to Attention Mechanism defined in paper "Attention Is All You Need" by VASWANI et. al. (2017).
 - Also, I would direct all the readers to 3BLUE1BROWN YouTube channel where the Deep Learning Playlist is available and the main inspiration about the idea came from there.
+- This modification provides retention of context via horizontal flow using EH and vertical flow using EV.
+- The losses are decreased through multiple iterations of EV for maximum retention.
+While EH keeps updating Head by Head, EV is processed and updated at every head and all its rows get ReLUed MLP output.

 ### Main IDEA:
 - The main idea is to break long context into various small equal parts (Context Window) and introduce two new matrices for Horizontal and Vertical retention in place of Value matrix, having horizontal retention vector for token prediction and vertical retention vectors for context retention in next block.